How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Entrepreneurs with sales experience and the drive to push their water refilling service around their community.

-• People who are healthy and fit due to the very physically demanding nature of a water refilling station.
+• People who are healthy and fit due to the physically demanding nature of a water refilling station.

 How Much Does It Cost To Start a Water Refilling Station Business in the Philippines?